ikigaikintore/ikigaikintore/docs/architecture.md

 ![poc](./assets/poc_view.png)

+### Frontend

+Using nextjs, building a simple dashboard using web components which communicates with the backend via the proxy.

+### Backend

+The backend is a simple go application, using the standard library and some external libraries and call other third party services using their APIs.

+The endpoints are built using a proto file.

+### Proxy

+The proxy is the connector between the backend and the frontend.
+It controls the access and expose the service publicly.

 ## Local development

 Using docker-compose and [tilt](https://tilt.dev/) for local development.
 The idea is to have a local environment as close as possible to the production environment.